eed3si9n/scalaxb/README.md

 How to use the generated code
 -----------------------------

-You need to call four `import` to use the generated classes along with some helper classes in Helper.scala.
+You need to call four `import` to use the generated classes along with some helper classes in scalaxb.scala.

     import scalaxb._
     import Scalaxb._